 It is no surprise that social media use is causing problems for our kids.
 A safe space needs to be created for them within the online world.
 Unfortunately, social media is in the hands of companies that have no financial incentive to do so.
 These companies are profiting from the children running amok.
 I’m afraid, at the moment, we are all trapped here together.

-Practically speaking, it seems impossible to completely avoid interacting with the online world despite this being dangerous and damaging.
+Practically speaking, it seems impossible to avoid altogether interacting with the online world despite this being dangerous and damaging.
 As a parent, I have had some massive failures in protecting my children.
 I still don’t know if I’m making the right choices some of the time.
 I am just encouraging everyone: be aware, be vigilant, and be open with your kids.
-Hopefully, the more we call attention to our society’s failures, the closer we will get to a solution.
+Hopefully, the more we call attention to our society’s failures, the closer we get to a solution.

 Additional Reading I Recommend to Parents